 Essentially, providing the obvious boxes are ticked (more or less), we do rather want to ‘like’ the candidate… and certainly the candidate wants to be liked by the interviewer.
 I am not talking overt flirtation here; just simple human response.

 The primary tool of attraction is the smile

 Providing it’s not obviously ‘canned’, exaggerated, insincere or inappropriate … a warm open smile invites agreement, sympathy and camaraderie.
 Quite simply, you are certainly more likely to do business with, buy a product or service from or hire a potential employee who you find you like.
 You are far more likely to ‘like’ someone with a generous, warm, open smile (directed at you) than one who doesn’t have or use one!
 So if it’s the smile, it needs to be ‘open’ and if it’s open, it shows teeth.

 Realise it or not, the teeth are the first aspects of the human body we notice

-Such teeth will be obvious and either result in an unattractive smile, very often indeed prevent that person from smiling altogether or possibly making him or her attempt to ‘hide’ the teeth (smiling with closed lips or putting a hand in front of the mouth).
-This results in the absence of that open, warm smile and trying to ‘cover’ it makes it even worse, because (again, subconsciously), the other person will think you are try to hide something, not realising it’s ‘only’ your teeth.
+Such teeth will be obvious and either result in an unattractive smile, very often preventing that person from smiling altogether or possibly making him or her attempt to ‘hide’ the teeth (smiling with closed lips or putting a hand in front of the mouth).
+This results in the absence of that open, warm smile and trying to ‘cover’ it makes it even worse, because (again, subconsciously), the other person will think you are trying to hide something, not realising it’s ‘only’ your teeth.